 U.S. added a robust 253,000 jobs in April

-Employers added a healthy 253,000 jobs in April, a sign the tight labor market continues to propel the U.S. economy despite stubbornly high inflation and banking industry turmoil.
+Employers sped up hiring in April, adding a healthy 253,000 jobs in sign the tight labor market continues to propel the U.S. economy despite stubbornly high inflation and banking industry turmoil.

 The continued strength in the job market is defying economists' predictions that the Federal Reserve's year-long series of interest rate hikes would dampen hiring.
 On Wednesday, the Fed raised its benchmark interest rate another quarter of a percentage point, while signaling that it could pause the increases to assess the impact of monetary tightening on the economy.